ricardobnjunior/HU-PageScan/README.md

 ### Citation

-Use this bibtex to cite this repository:
+Use this BibTeX  to cite this repository:

-bibtex for cite
+BibTeX  for cite